 The Company uses derivatives to manage underlying commercial risks, including risks related to foreign exchange.
 Accounting for derivatives as hedges requires that, at inception and over the term of the arrangement, the hedged item and related derivative meet the requirements for hedge accounting.
 In evaluating whether a particular relationship qualifies for hedge accounting, the Company tests effectiveness at inception and each reporting period thereafter by determining whether changes in the fair value of the derivative offset, within a specified range, changes in the fair value of the hedged item.
 If fair value changes fail this test, the Company discontinues applying hedge accounting to that relationship prospectively.
 Fair values of both the derivative instrument and the hedged item are calculated using internal valuation models incorporating market-based assumptions, subject to third-party confirmation, as applicable.
-The changes in the fair values of derivatives that have been designated and qualify as hedges of net investments in foreign operations are recorded in accumulated other comprehensive loss ("AOCL") and are reclassified into the line item in our consolidated statement of income in which the hedged items are recorded in the fair values of derivatives that were not designated and/or did not qualify as hedging instruments are immediately recognized in earnings.
+The changes in the fair values of derivatives that have been designated and qualify as hedges of net investments in foreign operations are recorded in accumulated other comprehensive loss ("AOCL") and are reclassified into the line item in our consolidated statement of income in which the hedged items are recorded in the same period the hedged items affect earnings.
+The changes in the fair values of derivatives that were not designated and/or did not qualify as hedging instruments are immediately recognized in earnings.